TuringIntern2018/TuringIntern2018.github.io/index.md

 ```

 The actual fitting of the logistic regression model is relatively straightforward.
 Key parameters to keep in mind are the regularisation parameters. 'elasticNetParam' controls the type of parameterisation, which when at 0 and 1 denotes ridge regression and LASSO regression respectively (latter of which we chose here) and everything between a linear combination of both. 'regParam' controls the degree of parametrisation.
+Here we also time how long the regression takes to train.

 ```python